d11wtq/dm-master-slave-adapter/README.md

       ...
     end

-Once the block has completed, the state will be restored to the original state, unless a write operation occurred, of course.
+Once the block has completed, the adapter will be restored to its original state, regardless of what writes may have occurred.
+Note that if the adapter was already implictly bound to master before the block was invoked, this will have no effect.

 ### Using the ReaderPoolAdapter